 The Food & Farming Program is helping to create a vibrant local food economy.
 We support local farmers, connect food buyers to local farms and artisans, and encourage our community to always Eat Local First!
 We are proud founders of the Eat Local First Campaign and the Whatcom County Farm Tour.
-We excel in beginning farmer training and run a farmer internship and incubator program.
+We excel in farmer training and run a farmer incubator program.
 We believe that changing our local food system can change the world, join us!

 Food & Farming Program Member Benefits

 Join as a business member of Sustainable Connections and get general member benefits plus those specific to our program!

 • Free participation in the Eat Local First Campaign

 • Member rate on Farm-to-Table Trade Meeting registration

 • Opportunites for Member Spotlight features in Eat Local First Newsletter and Blog (3,000 Subscribers)